 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the D800 and 645Z can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Pentax 645Z Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D800 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.